AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/group-cards-on-board.md

 1. Select what happens when a card is moved to another group.

-   * **Add on assignees / Add on tags:** The assignees or tags in the new group are added to the existing list of assignees or tags on the card.
+   * **[!UICONTROL Add on assignees] / [!UICONTROL Add on tags]:** The assignees or tags in the new group are added to the existing list of assignees or tags on the card.
-   * **Override assignees / Override tags:** The assignees or tags in the new group override all other assignees or tags, and become the only assignees or tags on the card.
+   * **[!UICONTROL Override assignees] / [!UICONTROL Override tags]:** The assignees or tags in the new group override all other assignees or tags, and become the only assignees or tags on the card.

    ![[!UICONTROL Group by options]](assets/group-by-rail.png)